lamhq/tech-notes/pages/devops/terraform/configuration.md

 ## Terraform Language

-Terraform language is used for declaring resources, which represent infrastructure objects.
+Terraform language is used for declaring resources.
+Resources represent infrastructure objects.

-Terraform language also lets you define dependencies between resources and create multiple similar resources from a single configuration block.
+Terraform language lets you:
+- define dependencies between resources
+- create multiple similar resources from a single configuration block.

-Terraform language consists a few basic elements:
+The Terraform language consists of the following **elements**:

 ### Blocks